Stay connected with Eckert Seamans’ Telecommunications Blog, a resource for the latest telecommunications industry information.VISIT BLOG

 - Represent carriers in application proceedings before the FCC and state commissions for licensing and certification to provide domestic and international services, including local and long distance services.

 - Represent clients on data security issues, including domestic and foreign encryption and lawful intercept requirements.

-- Advise regulated telecommunications service providers on consumer privacy and data security obligations arising under the Telephone Consumer Protection Act, and the FCC’s implementing rules as well as various state-specific regulations.
+- Advise telecommunications service providers on consumer privacy and data security obligations arising under the Telephone Consumer Protection Act, and the FCC’s implementing rules as well as various state-specific regulations.

 - Negotiate regulated and unregulated agreements for the purchase of telecommunications services, including agreements for the purchase, sale, and lease of fiber, equipment, and other telecommunications assets.

 Wireless and Spectrum